 “I learned only after the finish that I got two warnings from the judges.
 And for me it’s an important sign.
 It means that referees here are morestrict then at junior tournaments.
 Believe me I did my best to observe the rules and will try it even better at my next serious start.”

 “I saw my mother among spectators.
-I dedicate my victory to her, our coach Victor Chegin and to my first coach Vladimir Kabanov.”
+I dedicate my victory to her.”

 “I finished first but I could have done even faster.
 There was only one notion I took into consideration: the judges.
 I took great care to observe the technical components of my walk for I was a bit afraid of receiving warnings.
 My last season left much to be desired and I failed to make the Olympic team and to go to Beijing.
 This season is much better though at the beginning of it I was injured and had to miss training.
 Now I'll consider carefully what distance to specialize at next year, 20km or 50km.”

-Yemelyanov’s walk in second place (38:28) demolished the current World Junior record of Aleksey Bartsaykin, 39:57, which was set in 2008 IAAF World Cup in Cheboksary.
+Yemelyanov’s walk in second place (38:28) demolished the current world junior record of Aleksey Bartsaykin, 39:57, which was set at the 2008 IAAF World Cup in Cheboksary.
 But Yemelyanov didn't have much to say except that his happiness was overwhelming.

 Eder Sanchez was happy, “I enjoyed the atmosphere, the food, the spectators.”